-If you have sharp pain on the bottom of your heel you are most likely suffering from a condition known as "plantar fasciitis".
-Plantar fasciitis heel pain is caused by damage to a ligament on the bottom of the foot called, you guessed it, the "plantar fascia".
+If you have a sharp pain on the bottom of your heel you are most likely suffering from a condition known as plantar fasciitis.

 Symptoms of Plantar Fasciitis

 If you develop plantar fasciitis you will likely feel a sharp or stabbing pain on the bottom of the heel.
 Sometimes the pain extends into the arch area of the foot, but heel pain is the most common symptom of plantar fasciitis.

 The pain is usually the most severe when you first get up in the morning or after you’ve been resting for a while.
 Sometimes the pain improves when the fascia gets "loosened up", but it usually increases again if you’ve been on your feet too long.

 Why Do I Have Plantar Fasciitis?

 Most people who suffer from plantar fasciitis don't recall any type of acute injury.
 The heel pain usually starts gradually and then becomes more severe.
 Contributing factors to plantar fasciitis heel pain include having a low or high-arched foot, improper shoes, over-exertion, and recent weight gain.

 Treatment Options for Plantar Fasciitis

 If you think you may be suffering from plantar fasciitis there are a few things you can try to help alleviate the pain.
 Start by making sure you are wearing supportive shoes, such as running shoes, as much of the time as possible.
 Avoid flat shoes or sandals if at all possible.